-We’ve had gains of 37% in 4 minutes on LMNDMND.
+We’ve had gains of 37% in four minutes on Lemonade...

-54% in 4 minutes on ROKUOKU.
+54% in four minutes on Roku...

-27% in 5 minutes on OKTAKTA.
+27% in five minutes on Okta...

-73% in 8 minutes on RGR.
+And 73% in eight minutes on Sturm Ruger & Co.

-We once had a 121% win on WMTMT in just an hour and 20 minutes… and some of my followers were freaked out because the trade took SO LONG!
+We once even had a top win of 121% on Walmart in just an hour and 20 minutes… and some of my followers were freaked out because the trade took SO LONG!

-What can I say… they are a spoiled bunch!
+What can I say… They are a spoiled bunch!

-What we are talking about here is getting several years worth of gains in just a few minutes.
+What we are talking about here is getting several years’ worth of gains in just a few minutes.

 So when they tell you to be happy with 8% per year, just laugh and walk away.